iconix/iconix.github.io/_drafts/2017-07-05-data-is-all-around-us.md

 She shared a few of her favorites on the web, mentioning that David Robinson of the [Variance Explained](http://varianceexplained.org/) blog has a lot of great examples.

 Right now, I want to focus on one particular blog post of David's that I admire: ["Analyzing networks of characters in _Love Actually_"](http://varianceexplained.org/r/love-actually-network/).
 Why?
-It's a cute and simple and effective example of playing with data for neat results.
+It's a cute, simple, effective example of playing with data for neat results.
 I especially like his closing paragraphs on the why behind the post:

 > Have you heard the complaint that we are "drowning in data"?
 How about the horror stories about how no one understands statistics, and we need trained statisticians as the "police" to keep people from misinterpreting their methods?
 It sure makes data science sound like important, dreary work.
 >